SRStoyanov/ricochet-demo/README.md

 ## Sprites and Graphics

+- The **background** is a procedurally generated, animated starfield of white and yellow stars on a dark sky.
+The stars twinkle slowly and are always drawn behind all other game elements.
+This starfield is visible on both the title screen and the main gameplay screen, but not on the game over screen.
+The stars are purely visual and have no collision or interaction.
 - The **paddle** uses a custom PNG sprite (`paddle.png`) for its appearance.
 - The **ball** uses a custom PNG sprite (`ball.png`) and rotates as it moves for a dynamic effect.
 - **Bricks** use custom PNG sprites for each type: